pratikgawali/coding-challenges/README.md

 # coding-challenges

-Becoming a better software engineer through coding challenges that build real applications!
+This repo is about me solving the coding challenges in [codingchallenges.fyi](https://codingchallenges.fyi/).